projectacrn/acrn-hypervisor/doc/glossary.rst

    User VM
       A :term:`VM` where user-defined environments and applications run.
-User VMs can run different OSes based on their needs, including for example, Ubuntu for an AI application, Android or Windows for a Human-Machine Interface, or a hard real-time control OS such as Zephyr, VxWorks, or RT-Linux for soft or hard real-time control.
+User VMs can run different OSes based on their needs, including for example, Ubuntu for an AI application, Windows for a Human-Machine Interface, or a hard real-time control OS such as Zephyr, VxWorks, or RT-Linux for soft or hard real-time control.
 There are three types of ACRN User VMs: pre-launched, post-launched standard, and post-launched real-time.  *(Historically, a